 A safety laser scanner most likely would not be used for this type of application, since laser scanners generally require a greater minimum distance from the hazard due to the longer response time of the device.
-Instead, another option for point-of-operation guarding would be safety-rated Vision System like SICK’s V300.
+Instead, another option for point-of-operation guarding would be a safety-rated Vision System, like SICK’s V300.

 When choosing a safety technology, you must always consider the minimum safety distance calculation.
 This is especially important for point-of-operation applications because people are working so close to the hazard that you must ensure that the machine can be stopped before injury occurs.
 For a detailed explanation of this calculation, read our previous post: How to Determine the Minimum Safety Distance.